iza611/MSc_AI_final_project/README.md

 │   │   ├── crop_target_box.py
 │   │   ├── gesture_recognition.py
 │   │   ├── gesture_synthesis.py
-│   ├── main.py                            # Entry file that integrates all modules
+│   ├── main.py                            # entry file integrating all the modules
-│   ├── run.ipynb                          # Notebook to run the main file with appropriate arguments
+│   ├── run.ipynb                          # entry notebook to run the main file
-│   ├── requirements.txt                   # Project dependencies listed
+│   ├── requirements.txt                   # project dependencies
-│   ├── ...                                # Code and files needed to run the program and save results │
+│   ├── ...                                # code and files needed to run the program and save results │
-├── program.tar.gz                         # Compressed 'Person-Tailored Gesture Classification' folder for easier download ├── ...                                    # Other files and folders for project management, such as virtual environments, Git LFS, not uploaded to GitHub
+├── program.tar.gz                         # compressed 'Person-Tailored Gesture Classification' folder
+├── ...                                    # other files and folders for project management, such as virtual environments, Git LFS, not uploaded to GitHub
 ```

 # Installation and Setup Guide